Terms and Criteria

 8. "Resident" specifies that author has established and maintained residence in the United States as distinct from being a casual or occasional visitor.

-10. The term, "in English" means that the committee considers only books published in English.
+10. "In English" means that the committee considers only books published in English.
 This requirement DOES NOT limit the use of words or phrases in another language where appropriate in context.

-1. In identifying "Distinguished Writing" in a book for children,
+1. In identifying a distinguished picture in a book for children,

-2. Each book is to be considered as a contribution to literature.
-The committee is to make its decision primarily on the text.
-Other aspects of a book are to be considered only if they distract from the text.
-Such other aspects might include illustrations, overall design of the book, etc.
+3. Each book is to be considered as a picture book.
+The committee is to make its decision primarily on the illustration, but other components of a book are to be considered especially when they make a book less effective as a children's picture book.
+Such other components might include the written text, the overall design of the book, etc.

-Note: The committee should keep in mind that the award is for literary quality and quality presentation for children.
+Note: The committee should keep in mind that the award is for distinguished illustrations in a picture book and for excellence of pictoral presentation for children.
 The award is not for didactic intent or for popularity.

 Adopted by the ALSC Board, January 1978.
 Revised, Midwinter 1987.